trdyer06/componentProject/doc/01-component-brainstorming/01-component-brainstorming.md

        and modified after the manager is created.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I'm not sure
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I'm not sure
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - I think I can implement the secondary methods using the kernel methods because I can use updateTask for setCategory and I can iterate through `this` for the rest.
+      - I think I can implement the secondary methods using the kernel methods because I can use `updateTask` for `setCategory` and I can iterate through `this` for the rest.

 - Component Design #2: `NutritionTracker`